jamesallardice/jslint-error-explanations/articles/with-strict-mode.md

 <!---
 {
     "titles": [
-        "'with' is not allowed in strict mode"
+        "'with' is not allowed in strict mode",
+        "E010"
     ],
     "tools": [
         "jshint"